 - tiredness and difficulty concentrating

 These symptoms are common and can be caused by lots of things.
-They're unlikely to be sick building syndrome if you have them all the time or in lots of places.
+They're unlikely to be a sign of sick building syndrome if you have them all the time, or when you're in lots of different places.

 How to ease the symptoms yourself